 Later in the year he comes across the situation that a crew member (fireman) steels a medallion out of his vest while it is hanging in his cabin.
 The crew member is caught and sentenced to prison.
 There is no documentation in the newspapers of Captain Krol attending the Court session dealing with this.

 In early Sept.
-1914 he is in command of the ss Noordam and brings home to the USA over 500 first class passengers (almost double the regular first class capacity) consisting of a lot of politicians who had been holidaying in Europe.
+1914 he is in command of the ss ‘Noordam’ (I) and brings home to the USA over 500 first class passengers (almost double the regular first class capacity) consisting of a lot of politicians who had been holidaying in Europe.

-On 9th September 1914 the Noordam is arrested while Eastbound by a British Royal Navy ship (The Merchant Cruiser ss Caronia = normally sailing for the Cunard Line as a passenger ship) and taken to Queenstown, Ireland.
+On 9th September 1914 the ‘Noordam’ (I) is arrested while Eastbound by a British Royal Navy ship (The Merchant Cruiser ss ‘Caronia’ = normally sailing for the Cunard Line as a passenger ship) and taken to Queenstown, Ireland.
 On board was cargo which could be considered to be beneficial to the enemy and 117 men of German, Austrian and Hungarian decent which were deemed to be Military Reserve and on the way home.
 They were taken off the ship and subsequently made Prisoners of War.
-The Noordam was allowed to sail three days later
+The ‘Noordam’ (I) was allowed to sail three days later

 Before we make it to the next stage in the proceedings, Captain Krol managed to get married.
 Having been a sort of perennial bachelor for 43 years he finally tied the knot on 3 Feb.
-1916 when he married Miss Clara Horstman in the town of Ginneken and Bavel.
+1916 when he married Miss Clara Horstman (born in the Dutch Indies where her father was a reverend) in the town of Ginneken en Bavel.
 Eventually there were 3 children.
-Elisabeth (1917), Anna Gijsberta (1919) and Helena Gerarda (1926) (c)
+Elisabeth (1917), Anna Gijsberta (1919) and Helena Gerarda (1926 – 19 Feb.
+2021) (c)

 The complete citation reads: